 c.
 Vices (such as drugs, alcohol, gambling, etc.)

 d.
-A situation where they live beyond their means
+A situation where they live beyond their means - They have the opportunity.

 a.
 They have an underserved level of trust